AhmedEldalyyy/Procedural-Banking-System-in-CPP-Learning-Project-/README.md

 ───────────────────────────────────────────────────

 📌 DESCRIPTION:
-My very first project knowing that i haven't learned OOP yet, A procedural console application for managing bank clients, users, and transactions.
+- Early-stage project focused on learning file handling and modular design in C++ .
+A procedural console application for managing bank clients, users, and transactions.
 Uses structs and file I/O for data storage.
+- Not OOP-based—built to practice structs and procedural logic.

 🔑 KEY FEATURES:
 - Login system with role-based permissions